TshilidziT/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -mindepth 1 -type d | wc -l number of directories in current directories ls -t -A | head -n 10 displays 10 newest files in current directory from new to old sort | uniq -u Create a script that takes a list of words as input and prints only words that appear exactly once
+find . -mindepth 1 -type d | wc -l number of directories in current directories ls -t -A | head -n 10 displays 10 newest files in current directory from new to old sort | uniq -u Create a script that takes a list of words as input and prints only words that appear exactly once grep "root" /etc/passwd Display lines containing the pattern “root” from the file /etc/passwd